Snarenkumar/spotify_fullstack_clone/README.md

 Welcome to the **Spotify Login Form** project!
 This project showcases a login and registration system built with **Django** and connected to a **MySQL database**.
 It features responsive designs made with **HTML** and **CSS**, offering a smooth user experience.

-> ⚠️ **Important Note**:
+> 🛑 **Important Note**:
+> The hosted project is available at [https://narensporttify.pythonanywhere.com/](https://narensporttify.pythonanywhere.com/).
-> Due to some backend issues, such as database connectivity problems with the hosting platform, the hosted project may not load as expected.
-You can still run the project locally by following the instructions below.
+> However, due to backend issues, such as database connectivity problems with the hosting platform, the project may not load as expected.
+> You can still run the project locally by following the instructions below.

 ---